RESOStandards/reso-certification-utils/lib/replication/README.md

 ```
 $ reso-certification-utils replicate --help
 Usage: reso-certification-utils replicate [options]

 Replicates data from a given resource with expansions.

 Options:
-  -s, --strategy <string>            One of TopAndSkip, ModificationTimestampAsc, ModificationTimestampDesc, or NextLink
+  -s, --strategy <string>                  One of TopAndSkip, TimestampAsc, TimestampDesc, or NextLink
-  -u, --url <string>                 The URL to start replicating from
+  -u, --serviceRootUri <string>            OData service root URI (no resource name or query)
   -b, --bearerToken <string>               Bearer token to use for authorization
-  -p, --pathToConfigFile             Path to config containing credentials
+  -c, --clientId <string>                  OAuth2 client_id parameter, use this OR bearerToken
+  -i, --clientSecret <string>              OAuth2 client_secret parameter, use this OR bearerToken
+  -k, --tokenUri <string>                  OAuth2 token_uri parameter, use this OR bearerToken
+  -e, --scope <string>                     Optional OAuth2 scopes for client credentials
+  -m, --pathToMetadataReportJson <string>  Path to metadata report JSON
   -r, --resourceName <string>              Resource name to replicate data from
   -x, --expansions <items>                 Comma-separated list of items to expand during the query process, e.g. Media,OpenHouse
-  -m, --metadataReportPath <string>  Path to metadata report to use for replication
+  -f, --filter <string>                    OData $filter expression
+  -t, --top <number>                       Optional parameter to use for OData $top
+  -p, --maxPageSize <number>               Optional parameter for the odata.maxpagesize header
   -o, --outputPath <string>                Name of directory for results
-  -l, --limit <number>               Limit for total number of records
+  -l, --limit <number>                     Limit total number of records at client level
+  -v, --version <string>                   Data Dictionary version to use (default: "2.0")
+  -j, --jsonSchemaValidation <boolean>     Sets whether to use JSON schema validation (default: false)
   -h, --help                               display help for command
 ```

 ## Example: Replicate Data from a URL Using `TopAndSkip`